← Back to Blog

 By the time the work is done, the moment to act may have passed.

-This makes sales teams reactive:
+That keeps sales teams reactive:

-• Explaining what happened
+• Explaining what already happened

-• Instead of spotting what's changing
+• Rather than spotting what's changing

-• Or identifying opportunities early
+• Or catching opportunities early

 The same dynamic shows up in promo recaps: by the time the numbers are clean, the next plan is locked.
 See A Guide to Trade Promotions Effectiveness Analysis for what an always-on alternative looks like.